tc39/proposal-intl-messageformat/README.md

 For formatting a message, two methods are provided: `format()` and `getMessage()`.
 The first of these will always return a simple string, while the latter returns a `ResolvedMessage` object or `undefined` if the message was not found.
+These methods have the following arguments:

+- `msgPath` identifies the message from those available in the current resources.
+  If all added resources share the same `id` value, the path may be given as a string or a string array.
+- `scope` is used to lookup variable references used in the `Message`.
+- `onError` argument defines an error handler that will be called if message resolution or formatting fails.
+  If `onError` is not defined,
+  errors will be ignored and a fallback representation used for the corresponding message part.

 `ResolvedMessage` is intended to provide a building block for the localization of messages in contexts where its representation as a plain string would not be sufficient.